jdasfd/withncbi_note/note/Pseudomonas.md

 ## Phylogenetics with 40 single-copy genes

+This part is using proteins inside 40 single-copy genes to generate a protein tree.

 ### Find correspoding proteins by `hmmsearch`

 - Download HMM models as described in `hmm/README.md`